django-cms/django-cms/docs/getting_started/installation/integrate.rst

 That should be it.
-Restart your development server using ``python manage.py runserver`` and point a web browser to `127.0.0.1:8000 <http://127.0.0.1:8000>`_ : you should get the django CMS "It Worked" screen.
+Restart your development server using ``python manage.py runserver`` and point a web browser to `127.0.0.1:8000 <http://127.0.0.1:8000>`_ : you should get the django CMS "Installation Successful" screen.

 |it-works-cms|